70-461, 761: Querying Microsoft SQL Server with Transact-SQL

 We will further encapsulate our routines by creating procedures, allowing us to EXECUTE parameterised commands with just one statement, and we'll add some error handling with TRY, CATCH and THROW.

-We'll will now be creating aggregate queries, working through objective 9 of the exam 70-461.
+We'll will now be creating aggregate queries.
 We'll be reviewing the ranking functions ROW_NUMBER, RANK, DENSE_RANK and NTILE.
 We'll look at the 8 analytic functions news to SQL Server 2012, such as LAG, LEAD, FIRST_VALUE and LAST_VALUE.

 We'll look at alternative ways of grouping and adding totals, using ROLLUP, CUBE, GROUPING SETS and GROUPING_ID.
-If you want to take the 70-461 exam, we'll also look at the geometry and geography data types, plotting locations on a grid, together with functions and aggregates.
+We'll also look at the geometry and geography data types, plotting locations on a grid, together with functions and aggregates.

-We'll will now be creating sub-queries, working through objectives 7b-e of the exam 70-461.
-We'll be created correlated subqueries, where the results of the subquery depend on the main query.
+We'll will now be creating sub-queries and correlated subqueries, where the results of the subquery depend on the main query.
 We'll be looking at Common Table Expressions using the WITH statement, and we'll be using what we have learned to solve a common business problem.

-We'll be looking at functions (objective 14), including the three different types of User Defined Functions (UDF): scalar functions, inline table functions, and multi-statement table functions.
-We'll then complete objective 6 by looking at synonyms and dynamic SQL, and objective 8 by looking at the use of GUIDs.
+We'll be looking at functions, including the three different types of User Defined Functions (UDF): scalar functions, inline table functions, and multi-statement table functions.
+We'll then look at synonyms and dynamic SQL, and the use of GUIDs.
 We'll also look at sequences.

 In this session we'll be looking at transactions, seeing how to explicitly start and end them, and finding out how they can block other users in the database.
 Then we'll see about how to indexes and their role in optimising queries.